High-End Assets Can Complicate an Already Expensive Divorce

 You might think “reasonable and necessary” means the judge must divide all of the couple’s high-end assets 50/50.
 But that is not always the case.
 The judge’s job is to ensure the division of property is fair, not necessarily equal.
 And fairness is something that depends on the specific facts of the case, including:

 - the length of the couple’s marriage

 For example, if the couple was only married for a short time—say, less than one year—before divorcing, a fair division of property might be one that merely restores the couple to their premarital financial state.
 Conversely, if a couple married 30 years decide to divorce, a 50/50 split may be more equitable.

 The judge must also consider how to compensate one spouse for assets that are not easily divisible.
 It is easy to split a savings account between divorcing spouses 50/50, but one cannot divide a house or a boat so easily.
 For these types of high-end assets, a judge may award the property to one spouse while awarding the other spouse another asset to offset the loss.

-It can also take some time to properly establish the value of marital property in cases involving high-end asset, especially something intangible a like a family business.
+It can also take some time to properly establish the value of marital property in cases involving high-end assets, especially something intangible like a family business.
 It may be necessary to obtain a professional appraisal so the judge has proper guidance in determining a fair and equitable settlement.
 This can add to the time and cost of the overall divorce proceedings.

 High-End Asset Help for Salt Lake City Divorce Cases

 Indeed, divorces are often expensive and time-intensive affairs, especially when significant high-end assets are involved.
-That is why if you find yourself at the end of a marriage, you need to speak with a Salt Lake City divorce lawyer as soon as possible.
+That is why if you find yourself at the end of a marriage, you need to speak with a Salt Lake City high-end assets divorce lawyer as soon as possible.
 Contact Jill Coil at the offices of CoilLaw, LLC, to get help with your divorce case right away from a divorce attorney in Salt Lake City.
 Call us now at (801) 884-3775.